dpwoert/magic-circle/readme.md

 ## Features

-- **🎛 Custom controls** Enables users to play around with variables.
-All controls are configurable and adaptable to match (most) data sources.
+- **🎛 Custom controls** Enables you to play around with variables.
+All controls are configurable and adaptable to play nicely with most data sources.

 - **👁‍🗨 Layers** Layers are used to organise all these controls and can mimic the 'scene graph'.

-- **📦 Presets & Seeding** Enables to create the exact same scene by saving the values of controls and a _seeding_ value.
+- **📦 Presets & Seeding** Enables you to create the exact same scene by saving the values of your controls and the _seeding_ value.
 When a page is reloaded, the last preset is being reapplied.

 - **📸 Screenshots** Take screenshots easily and in high quality.
 Together with a screenshot, the current preset and seed is saved and can be loaded by loading that screenshot.
-Will also save the current git state, so you can always reproduce that screenshot, even if code has changed.
+Will also save the current git state, so you can always reproduce that screenshot, even if your code has changed.

+- **🎥 Screen recordings** Render your content into a screen recording by exporting it frame by frame.
+Enabling you to export videos in high quality without loss of quality like for example a Quicktime recording would.

-- **⏲ Performance measurement** Measures and displays performance metrics like Frames Per Second.
+- **⏲ Performance measurement** Measures and displays performance metrics like Frames Per Second and memory usage.

-- **👐 Touch Bar** Quick actions are possible in the Touch Bar and the live FPS is displayed.
+- **👐 Touch Bar** Enables you to trigger quick actions and view a live Frames per Second meter.

-- **🛠 Custom plugins** Since all projects are unique, all projects need custom plugins that might not exists yet.
-Therefore it is possible to make your own.
+- **🛠 Custom plugins** Since all projects are unique, some projects need custom plugins that might not exists yet.
+Make your own if needed.

+- **🌈 Theming** It is possible and easy to change some colours around.

 ## Roadmap

 - **⛓ THREEjs helpers** Automatically create controls based upon the THREE.js scene graph.

-- **🎹 MIDI** Use a midi controller to play around with variables.
+- **🎹 MIDI** Use a MIDI controller to play around with your variables.

-- **🎛 More advanced custom controls** More controls types like images for textures and easing controls.
+- **🎛 More advanced custom controls** More controls types, like setting images for textures and easing controls.

-- **⏰ Animation timeline** Create an animation timeline where controls can be key-framed.
+- **⏰ Animation timeline** Create an animation timeline where variables can be key-framed.

+- **🧩 Stand-alone** So you won't need the CLI anymore and can share this app with others.

 ## Requirements